MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 ---
-title: Variants filter (preview)
+title: Variants filter
-description: Learn how to restrict the mining in the process only to the cases following a certain scenario in the Minit desktop application in process advisor.
+description: Learn how to restrict the mining in the process only to the cases following a certain scenario in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka